ft-interactive/ge15/README.md

 ```shell
 $ gulp watch
 ```

+The browser will reload when there are serverside code changes, client JS changes or CSS/SASS changes.

+### Also...

 If you want to see the app working locally as it would run on the server do this: